Shopify/shopify_transporter/README.md

 $ shopify_transporter -h

 Commands:
  shopify_transporter convert FILE_NAMES --object=OBJECT file1.csv file2.csv  # Converts objects into a Shopify-format. (accepts a list of space-separated ...
  shopify_transporter export --object=OBJECT                                  # Exports objects from a third-party platform into a format compatible for co... shopify_transporter generate STAGE_NAME --object=OBJECT                     # Generate a custom pipeline stage for the object shopify_transporter help [COMMAND]                                          # Describe available commands or one specific command shopify_transporter new PROJECTNAME --platform=PLATFORM                     # Generate a project for the platform
 ```

+A typical approach for migrating a store from a third-party platform onto Shopify using the Transporter suite of tools might be:

+Create a conversion project for that store
+Set up the `config.yml` file
+Use the `export` command to download data from the source store
+Use the `convert` command to transform that data into a Shopify-formatted CSV file
+Use the [Transporter app](https://help.shopify.com/manual/migrating-to-shopify/transporter-app) to import the Shopify-formatted CSV into a Shopify store

 ### Create a conversion project